KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-gateways.md

 Structure|Type|Description
 ---------|----|-----------
-result                                       |(string)                     |whether the command executed successfully name                                         |(string)                     |name of the command pubkey                                       |(string)                     |the pubkey that holds the converted proxy tokens coin                                         |(string)                     |name of the asset that the proxy token represents oracletxid                                   |(string)                     |the `oracletxid` of the associated oracle taddr                                        |(number)                     |coin specific address that customizes the address for the relevant foreign coin (BTC, LTC, etc.) prefix                                       |(number)                     |coin specific address prefix that customizes the address for the relevant foreign coin (BTC, LTC, etc.) prefix2                                      |(number)                     |coin specific address prefix that customizes the address for the relevant foreign coin (BTC, LTC, etc.) deposit                                      |(string)                     |the t address associated with the gateway pubkey tokenid                                      |(string)                     |the `tokenid` of the proxy token totalsupply                                  |(number)                     |total available supply of proxy tokens remaining                                    |(number)                     |amount of proxy tokens not currently issued issued                                       |(number)                     |amount of proxy tokens currently issued
+result                                       |(string)                     |whether the command executed successfully name                                         |(string)                     |the name of the command pubkey                                       |(string)                     |the pubkey that holds the converted proxy tokens coin                                         |(string)                     |the name of the asset that the proxy token represents oracletxid                                   |(string)                     |the `oracletxid` of the associated oracle taddr                                        |(number)                     |the coin-specific address that customizes the address for the relevant foreign coin (BTC, LTC, etc.) prefix                                       |(number)                     |the coin-specific address prefix that customizes the address for the relevant foreign coin (BTC, LTC, etc.) prefix2                                      |(number)                     |the coin-specific address prefix that customizes the address for the relevant foreign coin (BTC, LTC, etc.) deposit                                      |(string)                     |the t address associated with the gateway pubkey tokenid                                      |(string)                     |the `tokenid` of the proxy token totalsupply                                  |(number)                     |the total available supply of proxy tokens remaining                                    |(number)                     |the amount of proxy tokens not currently issued issued                                       |(number)                     |the amount of proxy tokens currently issued

 #### :pushpin: Examples: